subirvarma/GeneralCognitics/_posts/StatisticalMechanics6.md

 ## An Hierchical Model for Memory

-- Retrieval from a very large database (google deepmind paper)
+- Retrieval from a very large database (google deepmind paper) at Level 1
+- Attention based retrieval at Level 2 (in ATL)
+- Working Memory in the Prediction Module

 ## An Energy based Language Model

+- Universal Transformers
+- MoE design to Boost Parameter Count
+- Variable Number of De-Noising Stages